 The Fish Health Unit has expanded, with the integration of fish health diagnostic services with fish disease research, to create the Centre for Aquatic Animal Health and Vaccines.

-The Centre is operated by the Department of Primary Industries, Parks, Water and Environment with support from the Tasmanian Salmonid Growers' Association and the Fisheries Research and Development Corporation.
+The Centre is operated by the Department of Natural Resources and Environment with support from the Tasmanian Salmonid Growers' Association and the Fisheries Research and Development Corporation.

 Disease diagnosis and research activities

 providing a Fish Virology diagnostic service for salmonid fish based on virus isolation and culture on cell lines

 participating in research projects dealing with fish health issues and in particular the development and testing of fish vaccines